GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

     If your magnet holes are too tight, brush over the edge with a hobby knife to slightly widen the hole, then partially insert the magnet manually.
 Press down on a flat surface to seat flush.

-    If your magnet holes are loose and you want the magnets perfectly flush use a metal ruler with a parchment paper barrier to hold the magnets flush while the glue sets.
+    If your magnet holes are loose and you want the magnets perfectly flush use a metal ruler or other magnetic surface with a parchment paper barrier to hold the magnets flush while the glue sets.

     <img width="600" alt="image" src="https://user-images.githubusercontent.com/117388662/267475094-bec78ce0-a85b-4c68-b675-d05f1388fabc.png">